frankdavid/fast_fizzbuzz/README.md

     ---        prefix (all previous digits)

-As mentioned above, the suffixes are never touched in a run.
+As mentioned above, the suffixes are never touched after the initialization.
 We only increment the prefix.

 The nice property of a chunk is that all numbers in a chunk overflow the same way, therefore we only have to check once per chunk, how many digits will need to be updated for each number.
 We call this the overflow count.